 - b.
 Less-than-significant impact.
 Please refer to response VIX.a.
 Therefore, the project would not create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous material into the environment. - c.
 Less-than-significant impact.
-The closest sensitive receptors to the project site is Frontier High School located about 0.7 miles northwest of the project site.
-The SPAL Assessment concluded that the project would not significantly affect such receptors (Insight 2019).
+The AQIA concluded that the project would not significantly affect sensitive receptors (WZI 2019).
 Therefore, the project would not emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within 0.25 miles of an existing or proposed school. - d.
 No impact.
 The EnviroStor (DTSC 2019) and Cortese (CalEPA 2019) lists pursuant to Government Code (GC) Section 65962.5 were reviewed.
 No portion of the project site is identified on either list, which provides the location of known hazardous waste concerns.
-Therefore, the project would not be located on a site which is included on a list of hazardous materials sites compiled pursuant to GC Section 65962.5 and, as a result, create a significant hazard to the public or the environment. - e.
+Therefore, the project would not be located on a site which is included on a list of hazardous materials sites compiled pursuant to GC Section 65962.5 and, as a result, create a significant hazard to the public or the environment.

+- e.
 No impact.
 The project site is not located within the Kern County Airport Land Use Compatibility Plan area (Kern County 2012).
-The closest airport to the project site is the Meadows Field about 5.5 miles to the northeast of the site.
+The closest airport to the project site is Meadows Field, which is over 1.5 miles to the northeast of the site.
 Therefore, the project would not result in a safety hazard for people residing or working in the project area.
 The project is not located within a distance an airport land use plan or, where such a plan has not been adopted. - f.
 Less-than-significant impact.
 The project would have to develop or improve roads to the site as well as internal roads that are in compliance with the City's Fire Code to allow emergency vehicles adequate access to the site and all portions of the site.
 Access to the site would be maintained throughout the construction period, and appropriate detours would be provided in the event of potential temporary road closures.
 The project would not interfere with any local or regional emergency response or evacuation plans because the project would not result in a substantial alteration to the adjacent and area circulation system.
 The project is typical of urban development in Bakersfield, and is not inconsistent with the adopted City of Bakersfield Hazardous Materials Area Plan (Bakersfield 1997).
 This plan identifies responsibilities and provides coordination of emergency response at the local level to hazardous materials incidents.
 Therefore, the project would not impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan. - g.
 Less-than-significant impact.
 The project site is not located within a "very high," "high," or "moderate" fire hazard severity zone (CalFire 2008).
 The site consists of vacant land, and its vicinity is also vacant and does not possess high fuel loads that have a high potential to cause a wildland fire.
 The project site would be developed with hardscapes and irrigated landscaping, which would further reduce fire potential at the site.
 Additionally, the City and County require "defensible space" within areas of the County susceptible to wildland fires as shown on CalFire maps through the Fire Hazard Reduction Program.
 Defensible space is the buffer created between a building and the grass, trees, shrubs, or any wildland area that surrounds it.
 Therefore, the project would not expose people or structures to a significant risk of loss, injury or death involving wild land fires, including where wild lands are adjacent to urbanized areas or where residences are intermixed with wild lands.